adoxa/ansicon/readme.txt

 Sequences Recognised
 ====================

-    The following escape sequences are recognised.
+    The following escape sequences are recognised (see "sequences.txt" for a more complete description).

 	\e]0;titleBEL		xterm: Set window's title (and icon, ignored)
 	\e]2;titleBEL		xterm: Set window's title